REGISTER NOW FOR SUMMER GLEE MUSICAL THEATER INTENSIVE 2018.

 See scenes from Summer Glee 2012

-WHAT IS THE VOCAL ASSESMENT PROCESS ON MARCH 4 FOR NEW STUDENTS, AND RETURNING STUDENTS?
+WHAT IS THE VOCAL ASSESMENT PROCESS ON APRIL 21 FOR NEW AND RETURNING STUDENTS?

 New singers will be asked to sing the first verse and chorus from any ONE of the five songs listed below, OR may choose to sing the familiar song, “Happy Birthday”.
 All returning students who have previously participated in Saturday Glee Club or Summer Glee will have a vocal assessment with Sean Grier.
 The assessments allow Mr. Grier to hear each student on their own, and to assess their progress (if they are returning students), strengths and needs, as well as giving him the information to assign solo music for their individual voice classes.
 Please note that singers will be unaccompanied during the assessment.
 Links to performances of the songs are included, as well as links to sheet music for those students who may wish to use this for reference.